HARSH BUT TRUE

 Cover All Your Bases

-- Passionate About the End-User Experience
+- Focused on the End-User Experience

-- Forward Thinking
+- Forward Thinking and Pragmatic

 - Influential with both IT and Business

-You ask, Jeff answers
+FAQ: You ask, Jeff answers